Limited Purpose Flexible Spending Account (LPFSA) Support

 A Benefits Debit Card allows you to pay for eligible expenses, such as prescriptions and copayments.
 If your employer has elected to provide a Benefits Debit Card, you may use this card instead of paying out of pocket.

-Please note – if you use your Benefits Debit Card to pay for eligible medical expenses, you must submit itemized documentation for every transaction, like an explanation of benefits (EOB).
+Please note - when you use your Benefits Debit Card to pay for eligible medical expenses, documentation (like an explanation of benefits (EOB) or an itemized receipt) must be submitted to prove the eligibility of the expenses.

 -